EQUINE-ASSISTED SERVICES

 -

-Increased capacity to effectively control emotions and calm the body
+Increased ability to recognize emotions and

 -

-Identify and change relationship patterns
+Identify and change harmful relationship patterns

 Additional Mental Health Resources